Renukeshdurgaprasad/tic-tac-go/README.md

 ```
 ### 🔹 On Windows (Visual Studio)

--Open Command Prompt or terminal where the file is saved.
+- Open Command Prompt or terminal where the file is saved.
--Compile and Run the game:
+- Compile and Run the game:
 ```bash
   gcc tic_tac_toe.c -o tic_tac_toe.exe
   tic_tac_toe.exe